This post contains affiliate links.

 Third, most kids don’t love spending time sitting in the car.
 I know, right?
 Car-free vacations let everyone in the family relax together all the time – no one is driving, no one is navigating, and no one is sitting alone in the back seat asking if you’re there yet (or, in our family, bickering with a sibling).

 So where can you take one of these magical car-free vacations?
-Obviously there are some big cities in the US that are easy enough to manage, but the range of options may surprise you!
+Obviously there are some big cities in the US that are easy enough to manage for a vacation without a car, but the range of options may surprise you!
 In this guide will tell you where to go, what to do when you’re there, and how to get around without your car seats.

 Best car-free vacations for families